Nicole Grant, Math teacher

 Ligia Alves, Spanish teacher

 Ligia Alves is a native Spanish speaker with extensive experience teaching in the classroom.
 She graduated from the City University of New York, Queens College, with a B.A. in Psychology and continued to earn a Master of Arts degree in Education from Fairleigh Dickinson University in New Jersey.
-She is certified to teach K-12 Spanish in New Jersey and in Florida.
+She is certified to teach K-12 Spanish.

 Before going into teaching, Ms. Alves worked as a Staff Manager for AT&T. After leaving the corporate world to take care of her children, she followed her passion for teaching as a substitute teacher, and then went on to become the official Spanish teacher for The Washington Township Board of Education in New Jersey for ten years.
 She was instrumental in the development of the Spanish Curriculum.